tamilzh2018/kode-kloud-test/k8s Kode Kloud Test.md

 * Test the service by accessing it on port **30012** (use App button or browser depending on your environment).

 # Day 4 Deploy Drupal App on Kubernetes
+We need to deploy a Drupal application on Kubernetes cluster.
+The Nautilus application development team want to setup a fresh Drupal as they will do the installation on their own.
+Below you can find the requirements, they have shared with us.

+1) Configure a persistent volume drupal-mysql-pv with hostPath = /drupal-mysql-data (/drupal-mysql-data directory already exists on the worker Node i.e jump host), 5Gi of storage and ReadWriteOnce access mode.

+2) Configure one PersistentVolumeClaim named drupal-mysql-pvc with storage request of 3Gi and ReadWriteOnce access mode.

+3) Create a deployment drupal-mysql with 1 replica, use mysql:5.7 image.
+Mount the claimed PVC at /var/lib/mysql.

+4) Create a deployment drupal with 1 replica and use drupal:8.6 image.

+5) Create a NodePort type service which should be named as drupal-service and nodePort should be 30095.

+6) Create a service drupal-mysql-service to expose mysql deployment on port 3306.

+7) Set rest of the configration for deployments, services, secrets etc as per your preferences.
+At the end you should be able to access the Drupal installation page by clicking on App button
+Ans:
+---
+apiVersion: v1
+kind: PersistentVolume
+metadata:
+  name: drupal-mysql-pv
+spec:
+  capacity:
+    storage: 5Gi
+  accessModes:
+    - ReadWriteOnce
+  persistentVolumeReclaimPolicy: Retain
+  storageClassName: manual
+  hostPath:
+    path: /drupal-mysql-data
+---
+apiVersion: v1
+kind: PersistentVolumeClaim
+metadata:
+  name: drupal-mysql-pvc
+spec:
+  accessModes:
+    - ReadWriteOnce
+  resources:
+    requests:
+      storage: 3Gi
+  storageClassName: manual

+---
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: drupal-mysql
+spec:
+  replicas: 1
+  selector:
+    matchLabels:
+      app: drupal-mysql
+  template:
+    metadata:
+      labels:
+        app: drupal-mysql
+    spec:
+      containers:
+        - name: mysql
+          image: mysql:5.7
+          env:
+            - name: MYSQL_ROOT_PASSWORD
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-root-password
+            - name: MYSQL_DATABASE
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-database
+            - name: MYSQL_USER
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-user
+            - name: MYSQL_PASSWORD
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-password
+          ports:
+            - containerPort: 3306
+          volumeMounts:
+            - mountPath: /var/lib/mysql
+              name: mysql-storage
+      volumes:
+        - name: mysql-storage
+          persistentVolumeClaim:
+            claimName: drupal-mysql-pvc
+---
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: drupal
+spec:
+  replicas: 1
+  selector:
+    matchLabels:
+      app: drupal
+  template:
+    metadata:
+      labels:
+        app: drupal
+    spec:
+      containers:
+        - name: drupal
+          image: drupal:8.6
+          ports:
+            - containerPort: 80
+          env:
+            - name: DRUPAL_DB_HOST
+              value: drupal-mysql-service
+            - name: DRUPAL_DB_NAME
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-database
+            - name: DRUPAL_DB_USER
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-user
+            - name: DRUPAL_DB_PASSWORD
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-password
+---
+apiVersion: v1
+kind: Service
+metadata:
+  name: drupal-service
+spec:
+  type: NodePort
+  selector:
+    app: drupal
+  ports:
+    - port: 80
+      targetPort: 80
+      nodePort: 30095
+---
+apiVersion: v1
+kind: Service
+metadata:
+  name: drupal-mysql-service
+spec:
+  selector:
+    app: drupal-mysql
+  ports:
+    - port: 3306
+      targetPort: 3306

+---
+apiVersion: v1
+kind: Secret
+metadata:
+  name: mysql-secret
+type: Opaque
+data:
+  mysql-root-password: cGFzc3dvcmQ=          # 'password' (base64 encoded)
+  mysql-database: ZHJ1cGFs                   # 'drupal'
+  mysql-user: ZHJ1cHVzZXI=                   # 'drupuser'
+  mysql-password: ZHJ1cHBhc3M=               # 'druppass'

 # Day 5 Deploy Guest Book App on Kubernetes
+The Nautilus Application development team has finished development of one of the applications and it is ready for deployment.
+It is a guestbook application that will be used to manage entries for guests/visitors.
+As per discussion with the DevOps team, they have finalized the infrastructure that will be deployed on Kubernetes cluster.
+Below you can find more details about it.

+BACK-END TIER

+Create a deployment named redis-master for Redis master.

+a.)
+Replicas count should be 1.

+b.)
+Container name should be master-redis-datacenter and it should use image redis.

+c.)
+Request resources as CPU should be 100m and Memory should be 100Mi.

+d.)
+Container port should be redis default port i.e 6379.

+Create a service named redis-master for Redis master.
+Port and targetPort should be Redis default port i.e 6379.

+Create another deployment named redis-slave for Redis slave.

+a.)
+Replicas count should be 2.

+b.)
+Container name should be slave-redis-datacenter and it should use gcr.io/google_samples/gb-redisslave:v3 image.

+c.)
+Requests resources as CPU should be 100m and Memory should be 100Mi.

+d.)
+Define an environment variable named GET_HOSTS_FROM and its value should be dns.

+e.)
+Container port should be Redis default port i.e 6379.

+Create another service named redis-slave.
+It should use Redis default port i.e 6379.

+FRONT END TIER

+Create a deployment named frontend.

+a.)
+Replicas count should be 3.

+b.)
+Container name should be php-redis-datacenter and it should use gcr.io/google-samples/gb-frontend@sha256:a908df8486ff66f2c4daa0d3d8a2fa09846a1fc8efd65649c0109695c7c5cbff image.

+c.)
+Request resources as CPU should be 100m and Memory should be 100Mi.

+d.)
+Define an environment variable named as GET_HOSTS_FROM and its value should be dns.

+e.)
+Container port should be 80.

+Create a service named frontend.
+Its type should be NodePort, port should be 80 and its nodePort should be 30009.

+Finally, you can check the guestbook app by clicking on App button.

+You can use any labels as per your choice.
+Ans:
+#BACK-END TIER
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: redis-master
+spec:
+  replicas: 1
+  selector:
+    matchLabels:
+      app: redis
+      tier: backend
+      role: master
+  template:
+    metadata:
+      labels:
+        app: redis
+        tier: backend
+        role: master
+    spec:
+      containers:
+      - name: master-redis-datacenter
+        image: redis:6.0.9-alpine
+        ports:
+        - containerPort: 6379
+        resources:
+          requests:
+            memory: "100Mi"
+            cpu: "100m"
+---
+#Back-end Service
+apiVersion: v1
+kind: Service
+metadata:
+  name: redis-master
+spec:
+  selector:
+    app: redis
+    tier: backend
+    role: master
+  ports:
+    - port: 6379
+      targetPort: 6379
+---
+#BACK-END TIER-Slave
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: redis-slave
+spec:
+  replicas: 2
+  selector:
+    matchLabels:
+      app: redis
+      tier: backend
+      role: slave
+  template:
+    metadata:
+      labels:
+        app: redis
+        tier: backend
+        role: slave
+    spec:
+      containers:
+      - name: slave-redis-datacenter
+        image: gcr.io/google_samples/gb-redisslave:v3
+        env:
+        - name: GET_HOSTS_FROM
+          value: "dns"
+        ports:
+        - containerPort: 6379
+        resources:
+          requests:
+            memory: "100Mi"
+            cpu: "100m"
+---
+#Slave Service
+apiVersion: v1
+kind: Service
+metadata:
+  name: redis-slave
+spec:
+  selector:
+    app: redis
+    tier: backend
+    role: slave
+  ports:
+    - port: 6379
+      targetPort: 6379
+---
+#FRONT-END TIER
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: frontend
+spec:
+  replicas: 3
+  selector:
+    matchLabels:
+      app: guestbook
+      tier: frontend
+  template:
+    metadata:
+      labels:
+        app: guestbook
+        tier: frontend
+    spec:
+      containers:
+      - name: php-redis-datacenter
+        image: gcr.io/google-samples/gb-frontend@sha256:a908df8486ff66f2c4daa0d3d8a2fa09846a1fc8efd65649c0109695c7c5cbff
+        env:
+        - name: GET_HOSTS_FROM
+          value: "dns"
+        ports:
+        - containerPort: 80
+        resources:
+          requests:
+            memory: "100Mi"
+            cpu: "100m"
+---
+#Front-end Service
+apiVersion: v1
+kind: Service
+metadata:
+  name: frontend
+spec:
+  type: NodePort
+  selector:
+    app: guestbook
+    tier: frontend
+  ports:
+    - port: 80
+      targetPort: 80
+      nodePort: 30009
+---